LuckyNightStudio/lucky-night/content/how-a-rebrand-can-simplify-your-business-efforts.md

-3. **Get clarity on your messaging**
+**3. Get clarity on your messaging**

 So, now you know your ideal customer inside out and you know the struggles they’re facing.
 You understand the ways in which your product/service alleviates their difficulties and makes your customers lives easier and happier.
 How much easier is it to create great messaging now?!

-Try and get as specific as possible (we know this seems counterintuitive but it really will make it easier for your ideal customers to discover you) and ensure your messaging always revolves around your customer and not you.
+Try and get as specific as possible (we know this seems counter intuitive but it really will make it easier for your ideal customers to discover you) and ensure your messaging always revolves around your customer and not you.
 They are the star of your story, and you are their guide to a happier life.

-4. **Get to know your touchpoints**
+ **4. Get to know your touchpoints**

 Have you been spending hours a week on your LinkedIn profile without ever seeing real results?
 Maybe you’ve been putting off setting up your email list because you can’t see it making a difference to your business?